xenondevs/Docs/docs/nova/addon/blocks/tileentity/upgrades.md

 ### Time and Place of Registration

-Just like nova materials, upgrade types should be registered during addon initialization i.e. in the `init()` function of your addon object.
+Just like nova materials, upgrade types should be registered during addon initialization, i.e. in the `init()` function of your addon object.
 We recommend creating a singleton object to house all of your upgrade types:

 ```kotlin